Is a homemade handwritten will legal?

-By Head of Wills, Solicitor, James Antoniou TEP
+By Head of Wills, Solicitor, James Antoniou

 Handwritten Wills are known as 'holograph' Wills.
 From a legal perspective, a holograph Will must be executed in accordance with the requirements of the section 9 of Wills Act 1837 which, in general terms, provides that the Will must be:

-Signed by the Testator (the person to whom the Will relates) with the intention of it giving effect to their Will in the presence of two witnesses who each sign the Will in the presence of the Testator.
+"Signed by the testator (the person making the Will) with the intention of it giving effect to their Will in the presence of two witnesses, who each sign the Will in the presence of the testator."

 Following a change to the law during the coronavirus pandemic, it is now possible to have a Will witnessed via video link (instead of in person).
 This does present challenges of its own though and should only ever be used as a last resort.
 For more information, see How to Video Witness a Will.

 The signing and witnessing of the Will, however, is only half the issue because how does one distinguish whether a hand written piece of paper is a person's intended Will, or just a signed piece of paper with some thoughts written down?
 Well case law has provided that it won't be considered a testamentary document unless it contains a fixed, final and deliberate expression of intention as to the disposal of property upon death.

 In addition, you need to have what's called 'testamentary capacity' to make a Will which means that you need to fully understand what you're doing and the implications of it.
 If there is any doubt as to whether you had testamentary capacity at the time of making your Will, then your will could be challenged.
 This possibility can be easily overlooked when someone makes a DIY Will.